Written by: Richard Fong

-So, to recap the best practices of choosing the right keywords to target:
+To recap the best practices of choosing the right keywords to target:

-That being said, let’s talk about the top keyword research tools you can use to find the right keywords for your website.
+Before we move on, let’s talk about the top keyword research tools you can use to find the right keywords for your website.

 This list is in no particular order and it includes the free keyword research tools previously mentioned in this article as well as some new ones!

-A site’s architecture plays a vital role for all websites, especially in an ecommerce site—the structure of your online store will determine how well the search engines can crawl and index your web pages.
+A site’s architecture plays a vital role for all websites, especially in an eCommerce site.
+The structure of your online store will determine how well the search engines can crawl and index your web pages.

-Plus, your site architecture will also define your user experience which can significantly impact your ranking on search results!
+Plus, your site architecture will also define your user experience, which can significantly impact your ranking on search results!

-When planning your ecommerce site architecture, there are two principles that you should follow:
+When planning your eCommerce site architecture, there are two principles that you should follow:

-To illustrate, here’s an example of a badly-structured ecommerce site:
+To illustrate, here’s an example of a badly-structured eCommerce site:

-On the other hand, here’s an example of a well-implemented ecommerce site architecture:
+On the other hand, here’s an example of a well-implemented eCommerce site architecture: